debankole/proxy/README.md

 ## Testing
 Some functionality is covered with unit tests.
 But the core features are covered with end to end tests.
-E2e tests reside in tests/test_ws_client_test.go file.
-Tests directory also contains test web server ("test_server.go") and a script to run and cleanup backend web servers ("run_backends.sh")
+E2e tests reside in `tests/test_ws_client_test.go` file.
+Tests directory also contains test web server (`test_server.go`) and a script to run and cleanup backend web servers (`run_backends.sh`)

-All tests in test_ws_client_test.go require proxy to be running as well as the backend servers.
-Everything is started automatically when any of the tests are running.
+All tests in `test_ws_client_test.go` require proxy to be running as well as the backend servers. **Everything is started automatically when any of the tests are running**.

-"TestHttpRoundRobin" covers http proxying and round robin logic.
-"TestHttpsRoundRobin" covers https proxying and round robin logic.
-"TestWebsocketsRoundRobin" covers websockets proxying and round robin logic.
-"TestGracefulShutdown" covers graceful shutdown of websockets connections.
+`TestHttpRoundRobin` covers http proxying and round robin logic.<br> `TestHttpsRoundRobin` covers https proxying and round robin logic. <br> `TestWebsocketsRoundRobin` covers websockets proxying and round robin logic. <br> `TestGracefulShutdown` covers graceful shutdown of websockets connections.
 It initiates the WS connection, makes the server wait for some time, meanwhile SIGTERM is sent to the proxy.
 The test verifies that we still get response from the server even after termination attempt was made.
 If the wait time is longer than the timeout then the connection are terminated.

 ## Configuration